Learning Chinese together (with an Englishman)

 That is the essence of what makes Chinese fascinating for us!
 Each and every component or character has its individual meaning, yet, they could become a compound or be strung together as an expressive phrase with new meanings.
 We are two independent persons from different cultural backgrounds and here we are, coming together as one.

 Learning together changes everything.
-Despite the weather being chilly for much of the year, English does not seem as cold and distant as before — I discovered vocabularies that I seldom use and perhaps, never knew.
+Despite the weather being chilly most of the year, the English language doesn’t seem as cold and distant as before — I discovered vocabulary that I seldom use.
+Like, nippy (another word for chilly).

 Walking down our neighborhood one day, we stumbled upon a local teashop and found Yunnan tea.
 I was fondly reminded of revisiting a language and the surprises that come along.